ismet55555/yojenkins/dev_things/misc/Agent.md

 # Node/Agent Creation with Docker

 ## Goal

-1. Setup a ephemeral node/agent (Only started once job is run, Docker based)
+1. Setup a permanent node/agent
-   1. Locally - Same architecture as host
+   1. Locally - Through an created docker container (created with yo-jenkins or independently)
    2. Remotely - Public IP address or DNS reference

-2. Setup a persistent node/agent - Can we do this?
+2. Setup a ephemeral node/agent (Only started once job is run, Docker based)
-   1. Locally - Through an created docker container (created with yo-jenkins or independently)
+   1. Locally - Same architecture as host
    2. Remotely - Public IP address or DNS reference

 3. Ability to prepare/setup an existing remote host via SSH
    1. Install and configure docker